 Now you're going to practice summarizing.
 Often the way you summarize will depend upon your audience.
 If you're explaining something to your 5-year-old cousin, you'll use different language than if you're summarizing the address for an academic paper.
 Choose a specific audience and/or context for your summary before you begin.

-Do you see how in a summary you much distill the most important ideas into a much shorter length?
+Do you see how in a summary you must distill the most important ideas into a much shorter length?
 This is hard because you need to understand what the most important ideas are, but it also allows you to explain things in your own words and adjust to your audience.

 This time you're going to practice paraphrasing.
 To get practice adjusting your wording to a different situation, choose a new audience and/or context for your paraphrase.
 Remember that you should choose only a short passage to paraphrase, and your text should be about the same length as the original just in your own words.
 Because a paraphrase should come from a short passage, any in-text citations should include the page number(s).
 Since the Gettysburg Address is so short, use the paragraph number like this: (para.
 2).

 Do you see how summary and paraphrase allow you to change your wording and approach based on your audience?
 For example, if you were simply quoting, it would be much harder to explain something to a 5-year-old.